embedeep/EEP-TPU-SDK/EEPTPU_Compiler/Readme.md

 ```

 ### Supported Layer Set
-Currently supported layer set V2.0 to run in EEPTPU, other unsupported layers can run in CPU.
+Currently supported layer set V2.0 to run in EEP-TPU, other unsupported layers can run in CPU.
 More layers will be supported later.

 <img src="https://github.com/embedeep/Free-TPU/blob/master/wiki/eeptpu_layer_set.png">